CristianBarragan/CoffeeBean/docs/13-Reference/ADRs.md

 ### Decision

-CoffeeBeanery moves as much work as possible from runtime to compile time using Roslyn Incremental Source Generators.
+Foundgine moves as much work as possible from runtime to compile time using Roslyn Incremental Source Generators.

 Compilation is responsible for: